postcss/postcss/API.md

 ### `processor.process(css, opts)`

-Parse source CSS and returns [`LazyResult`] instance.
+Parses source CSS and returns [`LazyResult`] instance.
 Because some plugins can be asynchronous it doesn’t make any transformations.
 Transformations will be apply in `LazyResult`’s methods.